 Interpretation of the Supreme Court and the Supreme People's Procuratorate of the People's Republic of China on Several Issues concerning the Application of Law in the Handling of Criminal Cases of Infringing on Citizens' Personal Information (only available in Chinese here) clarifies certain issues concerning the application of criminal law and criminal procedure on personal information protection in practice.

-Provisions of the Supreme People's Court on Several Issues concerning the Application of Law to Trials of Civil Dispute Cases of Infringement of Personal Rights via Information Networks (only available in Chinese here) clarifies issues concerning the application of law to civil cases involving the infringement of personal rights, including the right of name, reputation, honour, portrait, and privacy via information networks.
+Provisions of the Supreme Court on the Supreme Court Opinion clarifies issues concerning the application of law to civil cases involving the infringement of personal rights, including the right of name, reputation, honour, portrait, and privacy via information networks.

 2. Scope of Application

 The PIPL applies to identifiable natural persons and private/public organisations in China.

 The PIPL applies to any processing of personal information in China.